Skip to main content

 AVG, MAX, MIN

 SQL provides aggregate functions to calculate average, maximum, and minimum values across rows of numeric data.
-These are useful for analytics, reporting, and decision-making.
+These functions are commonly used in analytics, reporting, and performance tracking.

 AVG(): Average Value

-The AVG() function calculates the average value of a numeric column.
+The AVG() function returns the average value from a numeric column.

 Calculate average order total